nalathethird/ResoScanner/README.md

 Sadly, I would like to keep this bots code Private for now, until I can fully and cleanly make a well documented bot, the actual code is strictly Private.

-I have several things I would like to do with this bot before an official,release, including cluster setup, proper InteractionsEndpoints, etc. but Im in a rough spot IRL, and this is hard to do with a short attention span.
+I have several things I would like to do with this bot before an official release or pre-release, including cluster setup, proper InteractionsEndpoints, etc. but Im in a rough spot IRL, and this is hard to do with a short attention span.

 If like to motivate me further, please consider Starting the Repo, or Donating to me on [Kofi](https://ko-fi.com/zeianala)☕